C-essential surfaces in (3-manifold, graph) pairs: Untelescoping

 Consider a collar $\mathcal{H}^- \times [-1,1]$ of $\mathcal{H}^-$ where $\mathcal{H}^-= \mathcal{H}^- \times \{0\}$.
 Recall that $H_1$ can be obtained from $ \mathcal{H}^- \times [0, 1]$ by attaching handles (possibly with cores running along the knot) to $ \mathcal{H}^- \times \{1\}$.
 Similarly, $H_2$ can be obtained from $ \mathcal{H}^-\times [-1, 0]$ by attaching handles to $ \mathcal{H}^- \times \{-1\}$.
 The Heegaard surface $H$ can be obtained by extending the handles of $H_1$ through $ \mathcal{H}^- \times [-1, 1]$ and attaching them to $H_2$.

-{\bf Case 1A:} $H_1$ is stabilized or meridionally stabilized.
+{\bf Case 1a:} $H_1$ is stabilized or meridionally stabilized.
 Let $D$ and $E$ be the $(T, \Gamma)$-c-disks with boundary on $H_1$ defining the (meridional) stabilization.
 We may assume that the handles attached to $\mathcal{H}^-\times \{1\}$ include one that has $\bdd D$ as a core.
 The intersection of $\bdd E$ with $\mathcal{H}^- \times \{1\}$ then consists of a single arc.
 The possibly once punctured disk $E' = E \cup (\bdd E \times [-1, 1])$ is then a c-disk with boundary on $H$.
 The c-disks $E'$ and $D$ intersect exactly once and define a (meridional) stabilization of $H$.
 See Figure \ref{fig:stabilization}.

-{\bf Case 1B:} $H_1$ is boundary stabilized or meridionally boundary stabilized.
-Let $C^+_1$ and $C^+_2$ be the two $\Gamma$-compression bodies into which $H_1$ divides $N_1$.
-Without loss of generality in this case $C^+_1$ contains some component $G \subset \bdd N$ and a c-disk $D$ so that removing $\eta(D)$ from $C^+_1$ decomposes it into a compression body $C'^+_1$ and a component $R$ homeomorphic to $G \times I$ and adding $R$ to $C^+_2$ results in a compression body $C'^+_2$.
+{\bf Case 1b:} $H_1$ is boundary stabilized or meridionally boundary stabilized.
+Let $C^+_1$ and $C^+_2$ be the two $\Gamma$-compressionbodies into which $H_1$ divides $N_1$.
+Without loss of generality in this case $C^+_1$ contains some component $G \subset \bdd N$ and a c-disk $D$ so that removing $\eta(D)$ from $C^+_1$ decomposes it into a compressionbody $C'^+_1$ and a component $R$ homeomorphic to $G \times I$ and adding $R$ to $C^+_2$ results in a compressionbody $C'^+_2$.
 Let $\tilde H_1=\bdd_+ C'^+_1=\bdd_+ C'^+_2$.
 Amalgamating the multiple bridge splitting with thick surfaces $\tilde H_1$ and $H_1$ gives a bridge splitting for $N$ with bridge surface $\tilde H$ which can be obtained from $H$ by c-compressing along the disk $D$.
 Therefore $H$ is boundary stabilized or meridionally boundary stabilized.

 {\bf Case 2:} $H_1$ is perturbed.
 Let $D$ and $E$ be the two bridge disks for $H_1$ that intersect in one or two points and these points lie in $T$.
 Both disks are completely disjoint from $\mathcal{H}^- \times \{1\}$ so in particular extending the 1-handles from $H_1$ across $\mathcal{H}^- \times [-1,1]$ has no effect on these disks.
 Therefore $H$ is also perturbed.